 The conservancies are established under the rationale of conserving the environment and its wildlife alongside a mandate to protect, empower, and improve the livelihood of the local Maasai communities.
 The Maasai Mara Conservancies provide an ideal location to study ecology, human influences on and interfaces with the Savannah, and community-based conservation in East Africa.

 The internship program will specifically take place within the Pardamat Conservation Area.
 Pardamat is 64 000 acres of conservation area registered by a total of 850 landowners.
 It is a unique conservation area that has adopted a dual-use model of conservation, an approach that advocates and provides for human-wildlife coexistence.
 Pardamat is a key conservation puzzle piece because it serves as a migration route and connects four other conservancies to the Maasai Mara National Reserve.
+Interns will be accommodated at the newly-developed educational and research hub in Pardamat – The Wildlife Tourism College of the Maasai Mara.

 A background in environmental science, conservation biology, agroecology, horticulture, development studies, wildlife studies, or related subjects is ideal (entering 200 level and up).
 Participants need to be culturally aware and open-minded to thrive in this program.
 All lectures and tutorials are conducted in English; hence a good command of the English language is essential.